NPDB & Discipline

 50 Failure to Maintain Adequate or Accurate Records

-45 Failure to Maintain Records or Provide Medical, Financial or Other Required Information
+45 Failure to Maintain Records or Provide Required Information

-A1 Failure to Meet the Initial Requirements of a License
+A1 Failure to Meet Initial Requirements of a License

-37 Failure to Pay Child Support/Delinquent Child Support
+37 Failure to Pay or Delinquent Child Support

 84 Violation of State Health Code

-A5 Violation of or Failure to Comply With Licensing Board Order
+A5 Violation of or Failure to Comply with Board Order

 Criminal Conviction or Adjudication